 Comcast's Future Technology Hub On the Rise in Philadelphia

-Announced in January of 2014, the "Comcast Innovation and Technology Center" (CITC), located on the 1800 block of Arch Street in Center City Philadelphia, is a $1.5 billion, 60-story tower neighboring the Comcast Center, Comcast Corporation’s global headquarters.
+Announced in January of 2014, the "Comcast Technology Center" (CTC), located on the 1800 block of Arch Street in Center City Philadelphia, is a $1.5 billion, 60-story tower neighboring the Comcast Center, Comcast Corporation’s global headquarters.

 Designed by world-renowned architect Lord Norman Foster of Foster + Partners, the glass and stainless steel tower will complement Comcast Center as a new energetic dimension to Center City.
 The project will include a new Four Seasons hotel and a soaring, block-long lobby with a glass-enclosed indoor plaza accompaniment to Comcast Center’s existing, dynamic outdoor plaza.
 The lobby will feature a restaurant and a new concourse will provide direct connections with SEPTA’s Suburban Station, enhancing accessibility and providing new options for commuters.
 The mixed-use tower is expected to be the tallest building in the United States outside of New York and Chicago and will be the largest private development project in the history of Pennsylvania.

 Groundbreaking occurred in the summer of 2014.
 The tower is expected to be completed in the first quarter of 2019.
-Click here for more information on CITC.
+Click here for more information on CTC.